- Part 2

 The bill of materials delineates the structures of products with all its components and assembly levels.

-An operation is the work accomplished in one workplace by one person with its tools.
+An operation is the work accomplished in one workplace by one person with the assigned tools.
 An operation may consist of one or many steps.
-Each operation changes the object/ component/ product and enhances its value.
+Each operation changes the object/ component/ product/ information and enhances its value.
 There are operations executed consecutively and others executed concurrently.

-Increasing numbers of manufactured products reduces costs (economy of scale), doubling the number of altogether manufactured products reduces costs by 20 % (rule of thumb).
+Increasing the number at manufacturing the same product reduces costs (economy of scale).
+Doubling the number of altogether manufactured products reduces costs by 20 % (rule of thumb).

-At the same time in general division of labor is increased too, clearly to be seen at assembly lines.
+At the same time division of labor (usually) rises too, clearly to be seen at assembly lines.
+(Car production: 250000/year, ca. 600 operations per car assembling.)